-Time of Ancestors’ Arrival in the USA
+Time of ancestors’ arrival in the USA

 Ron Paul himself remembers the earlier USA better than any other candidate.
-(See Ron Paul Remembers).
-Santorum was only 10 when immigration laws opened up in Summer ’68; Romney was 21.
+(See “Ron Paul Remembers“).
+Santorum was only ten years old when immigration laws opened up in Summer ’68; Romney was 21.

-At the same time, Ron Paul himself lacks deep American ancestry.
-He also lacks “Ellis-Island ancestry”.
-His ancestors all seem to have arrived after the Civil War but before the Ellis Island wave of ~1883-1913.
-It is unlikely, then, that he has any of that ‘Ellis Island Nostalgia’, common among many Northeastern Whites today, including Santorum.
+Ron Paul himself lacks either deep American (colonial) ancestry or “Ellis Island ancestry”.
+His ancestors all seem to have arrived after the Civil War but before the Ellis Island wave (of ~1883-1913).
+It is unlikely, then, that he has any of that “Ellis Island Nostalgia,” common among so many in power and also found in the conservative Rick Santorum.